Daita-Corp/claude-code/debug-deployment.md

 ## Diagnosis

 6. **Local reproduction** (if possible):
-   - Run `daita test [agent-name]` locally to see if the issue reproduces
+   - Run `Daita test [agent-name]` locally to see if the issue reproduces
    - Compare local vs production behavior
    - This helps identify environment-specific issues

 7. **Check configuration**:
-   - Read `daita-project.yaml` to verify agent configuration
+   - Read `Daita-project.yaml` to verify agent configuration
    - Check if `.env` file has all required API keys
    - Verify webhook configurations if applicable